vvanpo/etiketfs/README.md

     they identify.
   * The user can define any number of mutable extrinsic attributes.

-  Metadata values and derived property parameters are typed, using a handful of data types.
+  Metadata values and derived property parameters are typed, determining how they are represented and how they can be operated on.

 * *Selection*: An unordered subset of files in the filesystem.